Newsletter

 PHL receives no government funding; therefore, our work depends on private donations.
 Medical equipment, supplies, and shipping are very expensive, so your financial contributions are needed for PHL to continue its mission of helping the people of Nicaragua.
 We are a 501(C)(3) so your contributions are tax deductible.
 There are two ways to contribute:

 We value our volunteers, and if interested, submit the volunteer form on our website.
 Our volunteers’ documented expenses are also considered a donation to PHL and, therefore, tax deductible.
-If you would like additional information about serving as a PHL volunteer, please contact at: projecthealthforleon@gmail.com
+If you would like additional information about serving as a PHL volunteer, please contact us at: projecthealthforleon@gmail.com

 On behalf of Project Health for Leon, I would like to thank you for your valuable support.